microsoft/pxt-jacdac/tools/uploader/README.md

 followed by service name and byte `0`.
 For example: `"65394841326b6c71:thermometer2\x00"`

-Header is followed by `UINT32` that encode the size of the data for that service, and 8 bytes for each data point.
+Header is followed by `UINT32` that encode the size of the following data for that service in bytes, and 8 bytes for each data point.
 Each data point consists of `UINT32` and `FLOAT32`.
 The uint encodes time delta (in milliseconds) between